paveloom-d/binder-tex/README.md

 This is a Docker image from a series of images based on the [`paveloom/binder-base`](https://github.com/paveloom-d/binder-base) image.
-It adds some TeX dependencies and a couple of Python packages to the base.
+It adds some TeX dependencies and a couple of Python packages.
 See more under the spoiler:

 <details>
 <summary>Content of the image</summary>